abhinayydv09/Deep-Learning-Approaches-to-Stock-Price-Prediction-Portfolio-Optimization/README.md

-# Stock Forecasting & Portfolio Planner
+# Stock Forecasting & Portfolio Optimizer

 SmartInvest is a **deep learning–based stock investment planning system** that combines **short-term stock price forecasting** with **risk-aware portfolio optimization**.
 The project was developed as a **capstone project** with a focus on learning how AI predictions can be translated into structured portfolio decisions in the Indian stock market.